 Cannabis syrup is fantastic for both medicinal and recreational users.
 It’s effective and fast acting – often kicking in within 20 to 30 minutes – and is discreet to use.
 You just take your dose and mix it into any food or drink and you’re ready to go.
 Alternatively, you can drink a small measure neat.
 That’s all there is to it!

-Those that can’t stand the thought of smoking (or are perhaps too sick to partake) but are still looking to get all the benefits from this frankly awesome plant are advised to consider THC syrup as their way to ingest.
+Those that can’t stand the thought of smoking weed (or are perhaps too sick to partake) but are still looking to get all the benefits from this frankly awesome plant are advised to consider THC syrup as their way to ingest.
 Strictly medicinal users will be pleased to learn that you can also get CBD syrup.
 That’s for another article though!

-Some users realised that THC could be suspended in the cough syrup when ganja was added during the brewing up of a lean.
+Some users realised that THC could be suspended in the cough syrup when green ganja was added during the brewing up of a lean.
 Hence, weed lean was born.
 The combination of cannabis’s relaxing effects and the strong sedative numb of codeine was just what some users wanted.

 However, codeine abuse can destroy livers and it is also highly addictive.
 It is, after all, a heavy, pharmaceutical-grade chemical.
 We don’t recommend drinking old school weed lean!

 By contrast, THC syrup is great for you!
 It contains no opiates whatsoever – just loads of all-natural cannabinoids.
 It is commonly created using just a sugar and water mix that is then infused with a high potency cannabis product like oil, shatter, or wax.
 However, as you’ll see in the below section on making your own syrups, any product containing THC can be used.

 One manufacturer of THC syrups reportedly stopped doing business because of the association and use of its products as a base to create lean using cough syrup.
 Slactavis THC syrup, and particularly its Blueberry THC syrup, was great too!